 A political party is an organization that represents the interests of a particular group, especially one seeking to form or gain control of a government.

-Difference between Pressure Group and Political Party
+Difference between Pressure Groups and Political Parties

 - A pressure group is a voluntary organization that advocates for specific social issues.
 Pressure groups can range from charities to lobbying firms and public relations agencies.
 A political party is an organized group of people who support certain ideals or policies over others, which they may attempt.